NiraOfficial/niraclient/README.md

-## NOTE:
-Currently this is only supported on linux.
-Contact us for support on other OSes - contact@nira.app

 ## Nira Client
 In this repo is a collection of useful client -> server methods for Nira (niraclient.py) and an accompanying commandline tool (niracmd.py) that implements these methods.